bradmag/Food-Inventory/README.md

 # Food-Inventory

+## Goals:
-A Priority Queue that will prioritize food that is going bad soon
+1. Create an inventory (list that prioritizes food that is going bad)
+2. When Objects are removed from the Inventory (eaten or went bad) add them to shopping list
+3. When things are removed from shopping list (purchased) add them to the Inventory.